Melania Trump wore a huge white hat for the French president’s arrival ceremony — and people are freaking out and comparing her to Beyoncé

 - Trump’s hat garnered comparisons to one of Beyoncé’s most iconic looks.

-First lady Melania Trump stole the show at White House’s arrival ceremony for French president Emmanuel Macron.
+First lady Melania Trump’s hat stole the show at White House’s arrival ceremony for French president Emmanuel Macron.

 Trump wore stilettos and a white belted suit.
 The blazer appears to be made by Michael Kors, and is available for sale on Neiman Marcus’ website for $2,195.
-The hat is also from Michael Kors Collection, CNN’s Kate Bennett reported.

-But, it was the first lady’s wide-brimmed hat that grabbed people’s attention.
+But, it was the first lady’s wide-brimmed hat Hervé Pierre that grabbed people’s attention.
+According to CNN, the hat was designed by Hervé Pierre, who also crafted the first lady’s inauguration gown.

 Here’s another look at the first lady’s glamorous, over-the-top outfit: